hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

 </figcaption>
 </figure>

 Perfect, I gained access to the proper page.
-Now lets have alook around.
+Now let’s have a look around.

-There was nothing of notability so now Im going to register to see if there anything else.
+There was nothing of notability so now I’m going to register to see if there anything else.

 <figure>
 <img src="/img/Untitled 13.png" >